Barbie Girl: Cover versions and parodies

 The song has been covered by several artists over the years.
-Alternative metal band Faith No More covered the song live in 1997 during their Album of the Year tour.
+Alternative metal band Faith No More covered the song live in 1997 during their Album of the Year Tour.
 Identical twin sisters Amanda and Samantha Marchant, better known as Samanda, released their cover of the song on 8 October 2007, and it entered the UK Singles Chart at number 26.
-Girls' Generation's Jessica Jung covered this song as her solo performance during the first Asian concert tour Girls' Generation 1st Asia Tour: Into the New World.
+Girls' Generation's Jessica Jung covered this song as her solo performance during the first Asian concert tour Into the New World.
 The Swedish artist Loke Nyberg did a new version of this song for the Swedish radio show Morgonpasset.
 He interprets the song as criticism of today's beauty ideals.
 In 2013, Ludacris sampled the song in his single "Party Girls" featuring Wiz Khalifa, Jeremih and Cashmere Cat.
 In 2016, Caramella Girls released a version called "Candy Girl" on iTunes, as well as a YouTube music video.
+The most recent rendition of the song was recorded by Ice Spice and Nicki Minaj, accompanied by Aqua, titled "Barbie World".
+The track was released as the fourth single on the official Barbie soundtrack Barbie the Album in June 2023, ahead of the film's release on 21 July 2023.